Naturally, the exchange rate varies daily. The chart below shows how the US & Canadian Dollars fared against the Peso during 2019.

 Scotiabank also has a presence at Lakeside, as well as in Guadalajara.
 There’s an ATM on the Carretera in the strip mall near Domino’s, across from Tobolandía.
 However, Canadian cash is very difficult to exchange, and most businesses will not accept Canadian traveler’s checks.

-Non-banks offering financial services include investment firms such as Actinver Lloyd (Ajijic & Chapala) and Multivalores in Ajijic.
+Non-banks offering financial services include investment firms such as O’Rourke, Actinver Lloyd (Ajijic & Chapala) and Multivalores in Ajijic.
+Some of these institutions will allow you to open an account in U.S. Dollars.

 Automated Teller Machine’s (Cajeros Automáticos) Instructions for operating an ATM in Mexico

 ATM’s are available at all of the banks, at the Guadalajara International Airport, Walmart in Ajijic, and in serveral other convenient locations throughout the area.
-The best exchange rates are available at the ATM’s, and it’s possible to withdraw up to $7,500 pesos (about $398 USD) in one transaction from certain banks.
-Some machines offer instructions in both English and Spanish, but if you find yourself at one that has only Español, click on the above link for the English translation, which you can print and take with you.
+The best exchange rates are available at the ATM’s, and it’s possible to withdraw up to $9,000 pesos (about $475 USD) in one transaction from certain banks.
+Some machines offer instructions in both English and Spanish, but if you find yourself at one that has only Español, click here or above for a PDF with the English translation, which you can print and take with you.

 Exchanging Money – (Casa de Cambio)